The topics of Mummies occupy an interesting spot the intersection of history and lore.

-After death a body begins to decompose.
-In order to prevent a body from decomposing it is necessary to deprive the tissues of moisture and oxygen.
+After death, a body begins to decompose.
+Regarding mummies, In order to prevent a body from decomposing, it is necessary to deprive the tissues of moisture and oxygen.

 The earliest Egyptians buried their dead in shallow pits in the desert.
 The hot, dry sand quickly removed moisture from the dead body and created a natural mummy.
 However, the Egyptians discovered that if the body was first placed in a coffin, it would not be preserved.
 This was what would necessitate mummies in ancient Egypt.

 In order to ensure that the body was preserved the Ancient Egyptians began to use a process called mummification to produce their mummies.
 This involved embalming the body and then wrapping it in thin strips of linen.

 The mummification process took around 70 days and involved the following steps:

 2. A cut was made on the left side of the abdomen and the internal organs – intestines, liver, lungs, stomach, were removed.
-The heart, which the Ancient Egyptians believed to be the centre of emotion and intelligence, was left in the body for use in the next life.
+The heart of the mummies, which the Ancient Egyptians believed to be the center of emotion and intelligence, was left in the body for use in the next life.

-3. A hooked instrument was used to remove the brain through the nose.
+3. A hooked instrument was used to remove the brain through the nose of the mummies.
 The brain was not considered to be important and was thrown away.

-4. The body and the internal organs were packed with natron salt for forty days to remove all moisture.
+4. The body and the internal organs of the mummies were packed with natron salt for forty days to remove all moisture.

 5. The dried organs were wrapped in linen and placed in canopic jars.
 The lid of each jar was shaped to represent one of Horus’ four sons.